MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/README.md

 Usage:

-- Download the zipped file (new-order-notification-for-woocommerce.zip) and upload it to wp-content/plugins using FTP or using Admin Panel -> Plugins -> Add New -> Upload Plugin, then extract there.
+- Download the current version from release folder and upload it to wp-content/plugins using FTP or using Admin Panel -> Plugins -> Add New -> Upload Plugin, then extract there.

 or